kyma-project/cli/docs/user/tutorials/01-40-fast-prototyping-app-push.md

 # Fast Prototyping in SAP BTP, Kyma Runtime Using App Push

-This tutorial shows how to deploy a single-container application to SAP BTP Kyma runtime in one CLI command using `kyma app push`, then evolve it into an automated GitHub Actions CD pipeline.
+This tutorial shows how to deploy a single-container application in SAP BTP, Kyma runtime, using one CLI command `kyma app push`, then evolve it into an automated GitHub Actions CD pipeline.
 You don't need to hand-craft YAML, set up a container registry, or configure a CI/CD pipeline upfront — just code, deploy, and iterate.

 It is a good fit when you have an app in any language supported by [Cloud Native Buildpacks](https://buildpacks.io/) (Java, Node.js, Go, Python, .NET) and want a clear path from local development to a working prototype in the SAP BTP context — all without writing a Dockerfile.

-For this example, use a Spring Boot application that exposes a REST API for managing movies, storing data in BTP Object Store.
+For this example, use a Spring Boot application that exposes a REST API for managing movies and storing data in BTP Object Store.

 ## Prerequisites